Davinio07/Elections/docs/Sprint 3/Retrospective_Sprint_3.md

 - I will update my sprint board **after every major progress step**.

 This will make communication clearer and help the team work more smoothly together.

+---

+## Suleyman - Sprint Reflection
+Last sprint, the tip I received was to communicate more consistently.
+I improved by being more active in the group chat, but I can still do better by committing my code more frequently to show progress throughout the day.

+**TOP:** *You deliver your tasks on time and reliably.*
+I’m happy with this feedback and want to keep that up while improving how I share progress with the team.

+**TIP:** *Commit more often to GitLab to make your progress visible.*
+I agree, frequent commits help the team follow along and make collaboration smoother.

+**SMART Learning Goal:**
+By the end of the next sprint (in three weeks), I will commit to **GitLab at least five times per day** and keep the sprint board updated regularly to maintain transparency and consistent progress.